angela-d/brain-dump/android/wifi-no-internet.md

 On Android 9 / Lineage 16 that seems to not be the case.
 Everything works, except for Signal to Signal messages (vanilla SMS work, but MMS or messages to other Signal app users do not, unless the phone is reboot).

 Thanks to [this post](https://github.com/ukanth/afwall/issues/761) on AFWall's Github issues, I was able to get it resolved.
 I'll duplicate the fixes in my notes incase the AFWall repo/post ever gets moved or migrated to another host.

+### Update for Android 10 / Lineage 17
+This issue persists and the same resolution below, fixes it.

 ## Tools Needed
 - Rooted phone